Southampton-RSG-Training/git-novice/_episodes/07-branches.md

 ~~~
 {: .output}

-Now, if we try and push to GitHub like we did earlier, we'll get an error:
+And use `git push` to synchonise our branch with GitHub, just like we did earlier.
+However, this time we'll get an error:

 ~~~
 git push